 They were both taken to The Tower of London, where they were tortured into confessing, convicted of treason and executed.
 Aske's death was more peculiar, in that he was chained up alive in a specially made cage, and hung from the walls of Clifford's Gate, York Castle.
 The body remained there for a long time maybe even up to a year until it rotted, as a warning to others.

 The death of Aske was depicted by actor Sean Bean the 2003 U.K television series simply called Henry VIII.
 In the episode when Aske's death was portrayed, he was merely hung up by the wrists with no elaborate cage, indeed still left to rot.
 This may be the more accurate way he met his demise, as one can expect that historians fully researched it for the TV program.

-It didn't end there as Henry had six abbots, thirty eight monks and sixteen priests all burned at the stake, nine knights were beheaded and two hundred individuals who were connected with the uprising, were selected, then hung or burned alive at the stake.
+It didn't end there as Henry had 6 abbots, 38 monks and 16 priests all burned at the stake, 9 knights were beheaded and 200 individuals who were connected with the uprising, were selected, then hung or burned alive at the stake.
 Henry also ordered that one person from every town, city, village and hamlet across the north of England was to be executed.
 This order meant that they were either burned, beheaded or hung, the favorite three as we can call them.

 If when arrested, you cursed King Henry and he got to hear about it then your execution may not be as quick as you would prefer.
 It was best to not say anything that may offend Henry, even if you were about to be executed at his command.

 Slow hanging or hoist hanging was also favored where the victim was hoisted up by the neck rather than dropped from a height to break the neck, thus slow strangulation occurred.
 Often they were lowered, revived only to be hoisted up again, medieval cruelty knew no bounds.
 To bring about a quicker death the executioner may sometimes swing himself from the dangling mans ankles...if the condemned had paid him beforehand.